 “In the first phase, the Hindi film will be released for around 600 screens in Maharashtra, Gujarat, Delhi, Uttar Pradesh, east Punjab and Uttarakhand.
-The rest of the country will be covered soon thereafter,” said film producer Suresh K. Jha.
+The rest of the country will be covered soon thereafter,” film producer Suresh K. Jha told IANS.

 Promos, posters and banners went up on prominent roads and several cinema halls and multiplexes in Mumbai city and suburbs, besides other cities in the country this week, heralding “Modi Kaka Ka Gaon”.

 The development comes close on the heels of the Central Board of Film Certification (CBFC) giving the censor certificate to the movie in late November.
 It had been refused for eight months since last February.

 Jha reiterated that the film is “not a biopic on Modi”, but the story has been inspired by the Prime Minister’s vision and agenda for the country’s progress.